Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Perturbative results

 \subsection{Strong coupling}

-We now consider the bulk-defect-defect correlators in the strong-coupling regime.
-We provide the leading and next-to-leading orders with the corresponding CFT data for $\vev{2\hat{1}\hat{1}}$.
-At next-to-next-to-leading order, we determine through an Ansatz the transcendental part of the correlator, and comment on the fact that the rational part is constrained by sum rules arising from locality.
+We now consider the bulk-defect-defect correlators in the strong-coupling regime.\footnote{We are thankful to Ziwen Kong and Jake Belton (see also~\cite{Belton:2025ief}) for pointing out mistakes in an earlier version of this section.} We provide the leading and next-to-leading orders with the corresponding CFT data for $\vev{2\hat{1}\hat{1}}$, applying non-perturbative constraints on the expected contributions from vertices in the effective AdS$_2$ action.